adam-maj/tiny-gpu/README.md

 Notes on design decisions made for simplicity that could be optimized away;

 - Many things that could be wires are registers to make things explicitly synchronous and for code simplicity and clarity.
-- State management does some things in many cycles that could be done in 1 to make control flow explicit.
+- State management does some things in many cycles that could be done in 1 cycle to make control flow explicit.

 ## Next Steps